 Mortgage Payments, Terms, and Amortization Periods

-A mortgage is a type of loan that allows you to purchase a house through a series of installments.
+A mortgage is a type of loan in Surrey that allows you to purchase a house through a series of installments.
 After all, the average home buyer doesn’t have hundreds of thousands of dollars to spend outright.
-While some choose to apply with either a bank or a mortgage broker, mortgages can also be acquired through private, alternative, and even bad credit lenders.
+While some in Surrey choose to apply with either a bank or a mortgage broker, mortgages can also be acquired through private, alternative, and even bad credit lenders in Surrey.